raspberrypilearning/weather-station-guide/build2.md

 	![](images/build_34.jpg)

-1. You can now connect the *Annenometer* to the *Weather Vane*.
+1. You can now connect the *Anemometer* to the *Weather Vane*.

 	![](images/build_36.jpg)

-1. Repeat the above steps for attaching the fixing assembly aroudn the *grommet*
+1. Repeat the above steps for attaching the fixing assembly around the *grommet*

 1. Replace both of the *grommets* into the housing, and tighten the fixing assemblies so that they form a seal around the *RJ11* cables.

 	![](images/build_35.jpg)

 1. The *RJ11* cable that runs from the *Air Sensor board* uses one of the large black plastic fixing assemblies included in the kit.
-Dissassemble the assemble.
+Disassemble the assemble.

 	![](images/build_37.jpg)